Multi-Level Marketing 101

-The opportunity to make money from home sounds like a dream come true, and a Multilevel Marketing (MLM) company like Nu Skin can make that a reality.
+The opportunity to make money from home sounds like a dream come true, and a multi level marketing company (MLM) like Nu Skin can make that a reality.

 But before you sign up it’s important to do some research on the company in order to make sure it’s right for you.

 In this Nu Skin MLM review, we will take a look at Nu Skin’s MLM program from all angles so you can decide for yourself if it’s right for you.
-The most important being whether or not it’s a scam!
+The most important is whether or not it’s a scam!

 The multi-level marketing model has many different names, including referral marketing, direct referral marketing, pyramid selling, and direct selling; it can be used in a variety of firms (e.g., Amway and Mary Kay) or in our case, the MLM company Nu Skin.